 Located in the mysterious Bermuda Triangle in the North Atlantic Ocean, Bermuda is a delightful getaway to paradise.
 Celebrities and millionaires have clearly understood this as many of them regularly visit the charming archipelago.
 Bermuda is a British overseas territory composed of numerous beautiful islands and islets, offering a year-round balmy climate, sublime pink sand beaches, crystal clear waters, fantastic coral reefs packed with millions of colorful fish, stunning hiking trails, world-class golf courses and a fascinating typical British Colonial Architecture.
 Whether you are looking for peaceful holidays or something more adventurous, Bermuda will fulfill all your desires.

-INFORMATIONS ABOUT HEALTH for bermuda
+HEALTH INFORMATION for bermuda

 We make every effort to ensure that the information posted on our website is up to date and accurate according to the latest public health recommendations; however, travel health risks in Bermuda can change quickly.

 For the most current travel health recommendations, please call our clinic as make an appointment with one of our travel health professionals.